giasemidis/giasemidis.github.io/_posts/2023-09-30-chatgpt-chatbot-and-plot-own-data.md

 In this article, I go on and create an app for interacting with our own data (uploaded via a csv file).
 This is achieved by utilising the [LangChain pandas dataframe agent](https://python.langchain.com/docs/integrations/toolkits/pandas).
 There is no need to train on data or create complex prompts, the LangChain pandas agent does all the heavy lifting for us.

-*Caution: This solution works quite well for tabular data with numerical values.
+*Caution: This solution works well for tabular data with numerical values.
 If your data is not tabular or contain much textual data, consider using embeddings, vector databases for querying and retrieving your data.*

 *Disclaimer: The proposed solution is for demostration purposes.
 It has not been fully tested and there will be cases and datasets where it breaks.
 Use it with caution and adapt it accordingly.*

 First, I created a simple chatbot, following [previous work](https://giasemidis.github.io/2023/05/29/chatgpt-chatbox-assistant.html) and the chatbot built for [part I](https://giasemidis.github.io/2023/09/30/chatgpt-chatbot-and-plot.html).
-The `Memory window` parameter controls the size of history messages that is kept for context.
+The `Memory window` parameter controls the size of history messages that are fed into the LLM for context.
 Here is a screenshot of the landing page.

 ![landingpage](https://raw.githubusercontent.com/giasemidis/giasemidis.github.io/master/_posts/figures/chatgpt-owndata-landpage.png)